 Attendees at in-person events must commit to strictly complying with all applicable local health regulations, as well as all venue and event health and safety requirements.
 The specific requirements may vary from event to event, and will be communicated prior to and during the event.
 Attendees’ obligations include without limitation complying with all requirements prior to attending the event (such as confirming vaccination status and/or test result status, when applicable) as well as safety procedures while at the event (such as wearing masks, socially distancing, and avoiding contact if you begin to feel unwell).
 Please visit the Register page for more information on current safety and health guidelines for the event.

 If an attendee fails to comply with any COVID-19 health and safety requirement, The Linux Foundation may take appropriate corrective action, which could include immediate removal from the event and venue without a refund, and/or imposing a temporary or permanent ban on an individual’s participation in future Linux Foundation events.

 If you witness an attendee failing to comply with any COVID-19 health and safety requirements, please report it to a member of the conference staff immediately.
-You are also encouraged to contact Deb Giles, Senior Event Manager, at email@example.com.
+You are also encouraged to contact Deb Giles, Event Director, LF Projects, at email@example.com.